scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 3. A **Process** SKIP describes a process surrounding scikit-image, or proposes a change to (or an event in) a process.
-Process SKIPs are like Standards Track SKIPs but apply to areas other than the NumPy language itself.
+Process SKIPs are like Standards Track SKIPs but apply to areas other than the scikit-image library itself.
 They may propose an implementation, but not to scikit-image's codebase; they require community consensus.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in NumPy development.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in scikit-image development.
 Any meta-SKIP is also considered a Process SKIP.

 SKIP Workflow